qatrackplus/qatrackplus/docs/user/qa/deleting_qa_data.rst

-Deleting A QA Session (Test List Instance)
+Deleting A QC Session (Test List Instance)
 ==========================================

 **Warning** *Deleted items are irretrievable!
 If you are unsure of what you are doing please ask someone for assistance.*

-Navigate to the review page of the QA session you would like to delete and at the bottom left of the page click the red **Delete** button (if the button is deactivated, you don't have the required permissions to delete items).
+Navigate to the review page of the QC session you would like to delete and at the bottom left of the page click the red **Delete** button (if the button is deactivated, you don't have the required permissions to delete items).